joannawolthuis/MetaboShiny/README.md

 4. In "Tables", you will find a table showing the p-value and false discovery rate (FDR) from a Fisher's Least Significant Difference (LSD) test.

 #### Analysis of variance - simultaneous component analysis (ASCA)
-*This analysis is only available for two-factor or time-series analyses*

 #### Multivariate empirical Bayes statistical time-series analysis (MEBA)
-*This analysis is only available for time-series analyses*

 ![Per m/z analysis](inst/www/permz_predict.png?raw=true "Per m/z analysis")

 ### Overview analyses
 #### Volcano plot
-*This analysis is only available for one-factor, two-category analyses*

 1. In "Settings", press "click to make volcano plot".
 2. Once finished, a "Plots" and "Tables" sections will appear.
 3. In "Plots", you will find a plot with the log2 of the fold-change value on x-axis and the negative log10 of the t-test p-value on the y-axis.